 Do Dogs React Differently Based On How Much Time Passes?

-If you ask a dog owner whether their dog can tell how long they’ve been gone, most will tell you that their dog does have a sense of how much time has passed since they left.
+If you ask a dog owner whether their pooch can tell how long they’ve been gone, most will tell you that their dog does have a sense of how much time passed since they left.

 They’ll tell you that it goes beyond their dog not getting a meal on time.
 Their dogs just know, and pups have emotional reactions that prove it.